 Our board of directors has historically determined our executives' compensation.
-Our compensation committee typically reviews and discusses management's proposed compensation with the chief executive officer for all of his direct reports.
+Our compensation committee typically reviews and discusses management's proposed compensation with the chief executive officer for his direct reports.
 Based on those discussions and its discretion, taking into account the factors noted above, the compensation committee determines the compensation for each executive officer other than the chief executive officer.
 Our board of directors discusses the compensation committee's recommendations and ultimately approves the compensation of our chief executive officer without the chief executive officer and chief financial officer present.
-In 2023, the compensation committee continued to retain the services of Radford, an AON Hewitt company, as its external compensation consultant and the board of directors and the compensation committee considered Radford's input on certain compensation matters as they deemed appropriate.